Kick start your career with a work experience placement and beat some of the competition to the best jobs!

 Do I get credits for going on placement?

 Yes, upon successful completion of the placement module you will be awarded credits, which will be recognised on your transcript.
 All students who undertake a placement will be on what is commonly called a ‘Thick Sandwich’ course mode.

 Will I be paid?

 You will be employed under a contract of employment that will state the terms of your employment.
 However, we advise that you do not take a position that does not offer a reasonable salary.
-It is a matter of negotiation between you and your employer.

 Will I need to attend lectures whilst on placement?